aspose-total/Aspose.Total-Products/total/en/net/conversion/mobi-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert MOBI to TSV or Online App" h2="Export MOBI to TSV via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily include MOBI to TSV conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a wide range of features and capabilities that can be used to create powerful applications.

+The process of converting MOBI to TSV involves two simple steps.
+Firstly, Aspose.Words for .NET can be used to export MOBI to HTML.
+This component provides a wide range of features and capabilities that can be used to create powerful applications.
+It supports a wide range of document formats, including MOBI, and can be used to convert documents from one format to another.

+Once the MOBI document has been converted to HTML, Aspose.Cells for .NET Spreadsheet Programming API can be used to convert HTML to TSV.
+This component provides a comprehensive set of features and capabilities that can be used to create powerful spreadsheet applications.
+It supports a wide range of spreadsheet formats, including TSV, and can be used to convert documents from one format to another.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include MOBI to TSV conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export MOBI to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to TSV.
+By using Aspose.Total for .NET, developers can easily include MOBI to TSV conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a wide range of features and capabilities that can be used to create powerful applications.
+It supports a wide range of document and spreadsheet formats, and can be used to convert documents from one format to another.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}